UQatKIT/Surrogate/README.md

 - `port`: URL under which the control will be served as an UM-Bridge server
 - `name`: Name under which the control will be served as an UM-Bridge server
 - `minimum_num_training_points`: Number of available training samples below which the surrogate is not used for prediction yet
-- `update_interval_rule`: Callable determining after how many training samples the surrogate is re-trained, given the number of samples after the last fitting procedure
+- `update_interval_rule`: Callable determining after how many training samples the surrogate is re-trained next, given the number of samples after the last fitting procedure
 - `variance_threshold`: Value of the variance in the surrogate prediction (absolute or relative), below which the surrogate is used as predictor (and not the simulation model)
 - `overwrite_checkpoint`: Whether to overwrite checkpoints during the server run.
-If not, checkpoints are equipped with and integer id
+If not, checkpoints are equipped with an integer id

 The control is further equipped with a logger, which is configured by a second `LoggerSettings` instance.

 **Test Client**

-Next, we probe the running surrogate control server with a test client.The client simply calls the server with a number of input parameters.
+Next, we probe the running surrogate control server with a test client.
+The client simply calls the server with a number of input parameters.

 It is configured in `TestClientSettings`:
 - `control_url`: Address of the control UM-Bridge server